 The development team could tell exactly which tasks to work on, because the cards were pushed directly to their Hubstaff desktop app.
 They simply tracked time to these Trello cards as they were working.

 At the end of each week, Christine could see the exact amount of time that was spent on each task.
-She could comment in Trello with any questions that she had, and had close control over the tasks being worked on.
-She could also see screenshots and activity levels for all of the work completed.
+She could comment in Trello with any questions that she had and had close control over the tasks being worked on.
+She could also see screenshots and activity levels for all of the work completed, giving her a quick glimpse of projects as they progress.

 This entire workflow was new to her, but she loved it.
 She felt like she was in control of her business and was able to get a handle on outsourced tasks for the first time.

-The combination of Trello and Hubstaff for task management and time tracking is easy to use, effective, and lets you work efficiently with a team.
+The combination of Trello and Hubstaff for task management and time tracking is easy to use, effective and lets you work efficiently with a team.
 There’s really no reason not to give it a shot.
-Especially with the free 14-day trial of our time tracker.
+Especially with the full-featured free 14-day trial.

 Other Trello timers